AlexHego/Cellpose_TrackMate_LiveCell/README.md

 # Step-by-step tutorial

-I. export data from incucyte, download Fiji and update it
+I. export data from incucyte and set up Fiji
 ------
 1. Connect to your incucyte session and export the data with the following prefix :
     - `Phase_` for Phase contrast data